How to self-publish your book on Amazon Kindle Direct (KDP)

 I earned $30,000 from that one email and, since then, things have only got better.
 I’m going to show you how to do all of that, so buckle up as we hit the detail.

 Step 1.
 Write a good book

-People always laugh when I say that, but it’s the only absolute essential of the whole marketing process.
+People always laugh when I say that, “Write a good book,” but it’s the only absolute essential of the whole marketing process.

 It’s also the area where writers most tend to rush things.

 Again and again, we see writers struggling to achieve sales on Amazon.
 They talk with intensity about their metadata, their Facebook campaigns, their experiments with permafree and a million other things but when I look at their books, they’re too often just not good enough.

 And if your product isn’t a hundred percent, your sales will only ever be mediocre.
 Remember that if you’re writing thrillers, you are selling head-to-head against Lee Child and John Grisham.
 If you’re writing YA fiction, you are selling head-to-head against Stephenie Meyer and Veronica Roth.

 Getting nice comments from your beta-readers is not enough, because – scary truth – everyone gets nice comments from their beta-readers, so do things properly.